-If there is still no consensus, the SC Chairperson should communicate what he/she feels are the main points to the SC.
+If there is still no consensus, the SC chair should communicate what he or she feels are the main points to the SC and the SC is asked to make the ultimate decision.

 Time frame for response

 Normally three weeks (except in urgent cases and for simple decisions).